dissonanz/citus-docker/README.md

-# citus-rancher
+# citus-docker

-Customized to run on Rancher OS
+This fork was customized to be run on Rancher OS

 Dockerfile for [CitusDB](https://www.citusdata.com), sharded scalable postgresql database.